ride-austin/ios-driver/README.md

 - __GOOGLE_SERVICE_INFO_PLIST_PRODUCTION_ENTERPRISE:__ When using circleci, run ```base64 GoogleService-Info-ProductionEnterprise.plist``` and use the output as environment variable.
 Otherwise, just add the file FuelMeDriver/support/Plist/GoogleService-Info-ProductionEnterprise.plist to enable firebase services in production for enterprise distribution

 - __GOOGLE_SERVICE_INFO_PLIST_QA:__ When using circleci, run ```base64 GoogleService-Info-QA.plist``` and use the output as environment variable.
 Otherwise, just add the file FuelMeDriver/support/Plist/GoogleService-Info-QA.plist to enable firebase services in QA environment for enterprise distribution

-- __HOCKEYAPP_ID_QA:__  Add APP ID from hockey app here  get it from the main page of the app.
-Just select the application in the hockey app it will open the page showing the overview tab.

 - __QA_SERVER_URL:__ If you have a QA environment you can provide QA server url for the apis.